 But today my husband has become a real man.
 He no longer hides his financial status from me.
 He communicates with me.
 Wherever he is, he is proud of his wife.
-My husband could never pronounce my name.
+My husband would never say my name.
 But today he calls me his sweetheart.
 Today, when we are together, we are very happy.

 Danielle Olavario: Capitoline and Innocent are only one example.
-Abatangamuco has helped many couples learn to work together, and many men, to realize That they are capable of changing their vision of their own masculinity for a happy and more egalitarian marriage.
+Abatangamuco has helped many couples learn to work together, and many men, to realise that they are capable of changing their vision of their own masculinity for a happy and more egalitarian marriage.

 Today, thanks to the Abatangamuco, couples can walk together, whereas, in the past, a woman could not walk beside her husband.
 Today, the man can do housework in the absence of his wife.

 If all Burundians were mutangamuco, the country would see spectacular development.

 Danielle Olavario: But not everyone agrees on the gender equality question...

 The UN put Burundi in 185th place on the Gender Equality Index in 2019.